You have sung that old spiritual haven't you? I have. The problem is that too often I don't finish the tune. I just stop after that first line.

 Because nobody does know the trouble I've seen.
 Yes, it is that bad thank you very much!
 (At least that's what I tell myself).

 Elijah was a man of contradictions.
 In 1 Kings 18, Elijah was on top of the world.
 He had just delivered the "knock-out punch" to the prophets of Baal.
-But in 1 King 19, we find Elijah running for his life -- from Jezebel of all people -- the woman whose prophets and god Elijah had just defeated.
+But then we turn the page and find Elijah has given up boxing and taking up running.
+He's running for his life -- from Jezebel of all people -- the woman whose prophets and god he just defeated.

 How could someone fall so far so fast?

 Listen closely to his conversation with God.
 Elijah is telling God about all the trouble he has seen.
 You can almost hear Louis Armstrong's trumpet in the background: